chuma/Einstein/Workshop/README.txt

 installed in the Einstein emulator or distributed as .pkg files for Apple Newton MessagePads.

-TODO: more documentation on the integrattion of Newt/0
+TODO: more documentation on the integration of Newt/0

   3. Workshop